Morgan-Sell/caiso-price-forecast/.ipynb_checkpoints/README-checkpoint.md

 ## Conclusion and Further Exploration

 In short, recurrent neural networks, specifically LSTM, demonstrated its value in forecasting.
-The ability to retain knowledge of long-term dependencies byusing gates to retain/forget information that is carried along the network's "conveyor belt" is valuable when applied to time series.
+The ability to retain knowledge of long-term dependencies by vausing gates to retain/forget information that is carried along the network's "conveyor belt" is asset when applied to time series.

 Overtime, I will add mutltivariate forecasting strategies to this repo to analyze depedencies among electricity supply/demand, fue resources, price, and other market dynamics.